martinvonz/jj/docs/config.md

     merge-tools.kdiff3.program = "kdiff3"
     merge-tools.kdiff3.edit-args = ["--merge", "--cs", "CreateBakFiles=0"]

+## Relative timestamps

+    ui.relative-timestamps = true

+False by default, but setting to true will change timestamps to be rendered as `x days/hours/seconds ago` instead of being rendered as a full timestamp.

 # Alternative ways to specify configuration settings

 Instead of `~/.jjconfig.toml`, the config settings can be located at